-There are various stages involved in producing a translation system from training data, which are described in more detail in the training documentation (Section 5.1) and in the baseline system guide (Section 2.2).
-These are implemented as a pipeline, which can be controlled by the Moses experiment management system (Section 3.5), and Moses in general makes it easy to insert different types of external tools into the training pipeline.
+There are various stages involved in producing a translation system from training data, which are described in more detail in the training documentation (page ??) and in the baseline system guide (page ??).
+These are implemented as a pipeline, which can be controlled by the Moses experiment management system (page ??), and Moses in general makes it easy to insert different types of external tools into the training pipeline.

 The data typically needs to be prepared before it is used in training, tokenising the text and converting tokens to a standard case.
 Heuristics are used to remove sentence pairs which look to be misaligned, and long sentences are removed.
-The parallel sentences are then word-aligned, typically using GIZA++3, which implements a set of statistical models developed at IBM in the 80s.
+The parallel sentences are then word-aligned, typically using GIZA++, which implements a set of statistical models developed at IBM in the 80s.
 These word alignments are used to extract phrase-phrase translations, or hierarchical rules as required, and corpus-wide statistics on these rules are used to estimate probabilities.

 An important part of the translation system is the language model, a statistical model built using monolingual data in the target language and used by the decoder to try to ensure the fluency of the output.
-Moses relies on external tools (Section 5.13) for language model building.
-The final step in the creation of the machine translation system is tuning (Section 5.14), where the different statistical models are weighted against each other to produce the best possible translations.
+Moses relies on external tools for language model building, described here (page ??).

+The final step in the creation of the machine translation system is tuning (page ??), where the different statistical models are weighted against each other to produce the best possible translations.
 Moses contains implementations of the most popular tuning algorithms.